 Countries with the Highest Income Taxes

-According to the World Population Review, the country with the highest tax rate is the Ivory Coast, which has one of the strongest economies in West Africa and a tax rate of 60%.
-The sales tax is 18% and corporate income tax for businesses is 25%.
-The 60% income tax rate applies to everyone regardless of their income.
+According to global tax rankings based on the highest marginal personal income tax rates, the country with the highest tax rate is the Ivory Coast, which has one of the strongest economies in West Africa and a top tax rate of 60%.
+The sales tax there is around 18% and the corporate income tax for businesses is 25%.
+The 60% income tax rate applies at the highest tier of income.

 Following the Ivory Coast are Finland and Japan.
-Finland has a tax rate of 56% although most people do not pay anywhere near that.
-The sales tax is 24% and the corporate tax is 20%.
-In Japan, the rates are 55%, 10%, and 30% respectively.
-Austria and Denmark also have a personal income tax rate of 55%.
+Finland has a top income tax rate of about 56–57% although most people do not pay anywhere near that.
+The sales tax is 24% and the corporate tax is 20% in Finland.
+Japan’s top combined personal income tax rate is about 55.9%, with a sales tax of 10% and corporate tax around 30%.

 Countries with the Lowest Income Taxes

-If we exclude countries with no personal income tax, the country with the lowest personal income tax rate is Guatemala with just 7%.
-The sales tax in Guatemala is 12% and the corporate tax is 25%.
-Montenegro has the second lowest income tax at 9%, while the sales tax is 21% and the corporate tax is 9%.
-Several countries have an income tax of 10%, including Bulgaria, Mongolia, Serbia, and Romania.
+If we exclude countries with no personal income tax, one of the countries with one of the lowest top personal income tax rates is Guatemala with about 7%.
+The sales tax in Guatemala is around 12% and the corporate tax is about 25%.
+The 7% income tax rate applies to the highest bracket of income in that country.

 Countries with 0% personal income tax

 There are some countries in the world where individual income is not taxed at all.
-These countries are the United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait, the Cayman Islands, Brunei, Bermuda, Bahrain, and the Bahamas.
+These countries include the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, the Cayman Islands, Brunei, Bermuda, Bahrain, the Bahamas, Turks and Caicos Islands, and Vanuatu, all of which do not impose a personal income tax on residents.

 Conclusion